-Being a democratic nation, the Kyrgyz Republic promotes a convergent system of economy based upon such key principles as free entrepreneurship, a free pricing system, free competition, and state regulation.
+The Kyrgyz Republic promotes a convergent system of economy based upon such key principles as free entrepreneurship, a free pricing system, free competition, and state regulation.

 Development of the industrial sector is represented primarily by electricity production, the non-ferrous metal industry, and food processing.
 Achievements of the agricultural sector have become possible primarily due to the efforts of peasant farms.